 New syllabus category Old syllabus category Learning objective.
 During this course the student will gain an understanding of: Learning outcome.
 By the end of this course the student will be able to: Importance WI-SF-COM-04.02.03 WEQG03.03 Non-shearable (and non-sealable) equipment across the BOP.
 Explain the limitations of shearing devices when running non- shearable (and non-sealable) equipment across the BOP.
 A WI-SF-COM-04.02.04 NEW Maintaining BOP and associated equipment integrity during operations.
-Outline the factors that can affect BOP integrity during operations: - Hydraulic pressure - Fluid composition - Maintenance.
-A WI-SF-COM-04.02.05 WEQQA05.01 Correct connection make-up of various joint types.
-From a given diagram or description, identify different types of connections including: Gaskets Ring joints Hammer unions Swivel connections Quick unions.
-Explain why flange make-up, including compatibility, is important. С
+Outline the factors that can affect BOP integrity during operations: - hydraulic pressure - fluid composition - maintenance.
+A WI-SF-COM-04.02.05 WEQQA05.01 Correct connection makes up for various joint types.
+From a given diagram or description, identify different types of connections including: gaskets ring joints hammer unions swivel connections quick unions.
+Explain why flange make up(including compatibility) is important. С